foundation/foundation-sites/docs/pages/prototyping-utils.md

 @include foundation-everything($prototype: true);
 ```

-If you included each component manually (like our starter projects do), open up your main **scss** file and simply add
+If you included each component manually (like our starter projects do), open up your `app.scss` file and simply add:

 ```scss
 @include foundation-prototype-classes;
 ```

-or, if you looking for specific utility instead of all, these helper classes can be included individually like.
-Also, for your ease full list is also included below.
+You can instead import only the specific utility classes that you need.
+To make it easy, the full list is included below:

 ```scss
 @include foundation-prototype-typescale;